shermand100/PiNodeXMR/README.md

 ## Intro

 Let me start by saying I'm glad the internet has bought you to here.
-It's taken several months to get to this point of the project, which in itself has been part of a multi year hobby creating nodes for cryptocurrencies and producing guides for beginners to follow along the way.
-This however is the first disk image I have ever produced for download, and I have no doubt in it's stability or ability to perform it's purpose, however it does mark a change in my direction.
-Throughout the years I've had many requests from users if they could purchase pre-made nodes and although this is not something my lifestyle can accommodate, it does signal that perhaps users don't want to make their own node step by step, they too have busy lifestyles, they want them fast.
+It's taken several years to get to this point of the project, which in itself has been part of a multi year hobby creating nodes for cryptocurrencies and producing guides for beginners to follow along the way.
+The project is in a changing state at the moment with a shift from pre-built disk images, to you the user running a single command to initiate the install from this github repository.
+The reason for this change is to present the project as open source, increase transparency and trust.
+It also gives the added benefit of no longer being tied to the hardware of the device I was building the disk images on.
+This gives you the user much greater freedom to install your node on any Armbian device of your choice.
+Whilst this transition to open source finallises I will continue to provide the pre-made and pre-syncd disk images for the Raspberry Pi, but will phase this out over the year.
+Also throughout the years I've had many requests from users if they could purchase pre-made nodes and although this is not something my lifestyle can accommodate, it does signal that users too have busy lifestyles, they want a node fast and I hope this project is a reasonable solution to that request.

 To that end I hope you find this latest project invaluable to running your own Monero node, fast.
-The initial sync however will take some time, and for that reason I also supply this node pre-sync'd as an image.
+The initial sync will take some time, and for that reason I also supply this node pre-sync'd as an image.
 Security for the device has been configured but every copy of this device currently has the same password as I set it.
 It is important you change it to something unique, this is detailed later on in this document.

 Dan